crypto-y/babble/README.md

 p, _ := babble.NewProtocolWithConfig(cfg)
 ```

 You can also specify a customized `rekeyer` by defining your own rules on when and how the cipher key should be reset.
-Read [this doc](rekey/README.md) for more details.
+Read [this documentation](rekey) for more details.

 Check [here](https://pkg.go.dev/github.com/yyforyongyu/babble?tab=doc#ProtocolConfig) for the full list of parameters in the  `ProtocolConfig`.